 It’s amazing to me the projects that take me a long time – mostly because of procrastination.
 I found this blazer in a thrift store, it was a rather boring cream colour – but it fit me perfectly, and wasn’t too long – which can be kind of hard for to find when you’re below average in height!

-I instantly had this vision of a teal blazer with elbow patches – and after a bit of work, I feel like the finished product is pretty darn close to what i imagined!!
+I instantly had this vision of a teal blazer with elbow patches (if you’re looking for an easy elbow patch pattern, download my free elbow patch pattern here)- and after a bit of work, I feel like the finished product is pretty darn close to what i imagined!!
 I like that it’s a nod to vintage menswear, but isn’t a recreation of anything.
 (Before photos and step by steps on how I changed it up are at the bottom of this post).

 Now back to the procrastination bit – I got this blazer in – wait for – MARCH. yikes, right?! hehe but even though it took me 5 months to get around to finishing it, I’m so pleased, because now as the weather starts cooling down I’ve got the perfect little blazer to help me transistion.
 And you know whats even better?
 I’m the only one who has one just like it!
 Smiles all round :)